Performance Test October 2017

 Please note: We want to make clear that the results in this report are intended only to give an indication of the impact on system performance (mainly by the real-time/on-access components) of the security products in these specific tests.
 Users are encouraged to try out the software on their own PC’s and see how it performs on their own systems.

-For the benefit of readers who are familiar with performance tests done in previous years, we should point out that this test includes both “Antivirus” and “Internet Security” products – both referred to as security products.
+This test includes both “Antivirus” and “Internet Security” products – both referred to as security products.
 We have tested the product that each manufacturer submits for the protection tests in the Main Test Series.
 Please note that the results in this report apply only to the specific product versions listed above (i.e. to the exact version numbers and to 64-bit systems).
 Also, keep in mind that different vendors offer different (and differing numbers of) features in their products.

 The following activities/tests were performed under an up-to-date Windows 10 64-Bit system: